SaswatD27/hugo-academic/content/publication/PTMFairContextAware/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
-  - Mr. Rakshit Naidu (Carnegie Mellon University)
+  - Rakshit Naidu (Carnegie Mellon University)

 # Author notes (optional)
 # author_notes: